Charitable Trust Info from Lawyers in Colorado

-Have questions about setting up a charitable trust in Colorado?
-Call 720-547-2319 to set up a consultation with a charitable trust attorney.
+Have questions about leaving to a charity in your trust in Colorado?
+Call 720-547-2319 to set up a consultation with an attorney familiar with charitable trusts.

 A charitable trust can be a great way for you to create a legacy, by giving back to your community, potentially while you’re still alive, and long after you’re gone.